kacrouse/xbar-plugin-open-sf-org/README.md

 ## Configuration

-The page an org opens to can be configured through the `.bitbarrc` file.
+The page an org opens to can be configured through a `.bitbarrc` file in your home directory.

-To set the page for all orgs, add the following:
+To set the page for all orgs, add the following to the file:

 ```ini
 [open_salesforce_org]
 DEFAULT_PATH=/path/to/open/to
 ```

-To specify the page for individual orgs, add an `open_salesforce_org.paths` section, with a line for each org, like so:
+To set the page for individual orgs, add an `open_salesforce_org.paths` section, with a line for each org.
+Orgs can be specified by alias or username.

 ```ini
 [open_salesforce_org.paths]